 Your mortgage interest rate will remain fixed for as long as you have it.
 We also apply fixed interest rates to any additional borrowing.
 The rate for additional borrowing is set at the time you apply and can be different from the initial loan interest rate.

 If you want to move property, you may be able to take the mortgage with you.
 This is known as porting.
 You’ll also keep the same terms and conditions if it meets our suitability criteria.
 If you move to a property of lower value, it may mean we’re unable to lend you the amount you currently owe.
 In these cases you’ll have to repay part of the loan.

 When your property is sold and the proceeds after solicitors’ and estate agents’ fees are not enough to pay the amount you owe, we won’t ask you or your beneficiaries to pay the shortfall.
 Any amount left over from the sale of your property will belong to you or your beneficiaries, if the property is sold for more than the amount you borrowed.

-We won’t charge you a valuation fee to set up this mortgage.
-You’ll still need to pay a completion fee, as well as solicitor and adviser fees.
+We won’t charge you a valuation or completion fee to set up this mortgage.
+You’ll still need to pay solicitor and adviser fees.